 Nearly one year into the ongoing Russia-Ukraine war, all types of heritage across Ukraine have been damaged, destroyed or are at risk of becoming so.
 Through remote sensing and satellite images, UNESCO and other institutions have identified potential damage to 236 cultural sites in Ukraine.
 As the war enters its second year, this number is bound to increase.

-In response, ICCROM’s First Aid and Resilience for Cultural Heritage in Times of Crisis Programme (FAR), in collaboration with the Ministry of Culture and Information Policy of Ukraine, Maidan Museum and Heritage Emergency Rescue Initiative (HERI), have developed a systematic, on-site damage and risk assessment for all types of heritage.
+In response, ICCROM’s First Aid and Resilience for Cultural Heritage in Times of Crisis Programme (FAR), in collaboration with the Ministry of Culture and Information Policy of Ukraine, Maidan Museum and Heritage Emergency Response Initiative (HERI), have developed a systematic, on-site damage and risk assessment for all types of heritage.
 The assessment is enabled by a mobile and web-based application.

 ICCROM’s response to heritage safeguard in Ukraine - A web and mobile app to collect damage & risk data